 And I think it really depends on your goals, right?
 I think if you want to run ads, understand paid advertising as a medium, don’t just throw money at ads because you feel like you want more views.
 That’s a terrible reason to do it.
 But if you know, you are like, okay, I want a paid ad strategy.

 I want paid traffic because that’s part of my overall business strategy.
 YouTube ads, I know for a fact convert very well.
 And they’re a very powerful medium, but you need to be strategic about it because with all paid advertising, you know, there’s a learning curve and there is a learning period where you will be spending money and not making money back.

 All right.
 Okay.
 “Does it make more sense to upload your YouTube content to a podcast or podcasts to YouTube?”
 It depends.
 Okay.
-So this is another, this is a good question.
-So I’ve seen people say, should I start a podcast and make it a video podcast?
+This is another, this is a good question.
+I’ve seen people say, should I start a podcast and make it a video podcast?

 And it depends on the actual content.
 I’ve seen on Pete Johns, who we have had on the channel from Studio Live Today, he takes his YouTube video content, and he will put it on the podcast because it makes sense for him.

 I think if you are going to put your podcast content onto YouTube, you need to consider that, is it visual or not?
 How are you going to make it visual enough to hold people’s attention?
 What are you going to do to, you know, so that people can stay engaged?